MokoSan/Bayesian-Optimization-in-FSharp/AdventSubmission.md

 Bayesian Optimization is an iterative optimization algorithm used to find the most optimal element like any other optimization algorithm however, where it shines in comparison to others is when the criterion or objective function is a black box function.
 A black box function indicates the prospect of a lack of an analytic expression or known mathematical formula for the objective function and/or details about other properties for example, knowing if the derivative exists for the function so as to make use of other optimization techniques such as [Stochastic Gradient Descent](https://en.wikipedia.org/wiki/Stochastic_gradient_descent).

-To contrast with 2 other optimization techniques namely, **Grid Search Optimization** and **Random Search Optimization** TODO:
+To contrast with 2 other popular optimization techniques namely, **Grid Search Optimization** and **Random Search Optimization** whose intractability and efficiency, respectively come into question, Bayesian Optimization uses information from previous iterations to get to the optima in a more computational efficient and directed based on the data.

-To summarize, Bayesian Optimization aims to, with the fewest number of iterations, find the global optima of a function that could be a black box based function.
+To summarize, Bayesian Optimization aims to, with the fewest number of iterations, find the global optima of a function that could be a black box based function in a way that previous data points are used to make the best guess as to where the optima _could_ be.

 ### What Are The Components of a Bayesian Optimization Algorithm?

 There are 3 main components:

 1. __Surrogate Model__: The surrogate model is used as for approximation of the objective function where new points can be fit and predictions can be made.
 More details are [here](#surrogate-model).
 2. __Acquisition Function__: The acquisition function helps discerning the next point to sample per iteration.
-More details are [here](#acquisition-function)
+More details are [here](#acquisition-function).
 3. __Iteration Loop__: The loop that facilitates the following from 1 to some defined iteration count that does the following and at the end of the iterations, the expectation is that you'd have explored enough data points to discern as the maxima:
    1. Make predictions using the surrogate model.
    2. Based on the predictions from 1., apply the acquisition function.